 This creates a user-defined notation style with the name MYNAME, derived from the current style (usually a predefined notation style).

-For each specified ALTERATION, a new accidental symbol consisting of one or more CHARACTERs is defined.
-For all other alterations where the previous accidental symbol of ALTERATION is found in combination with further symbols, this is also replaced by the new accidental symbol.
+For each specified ALTERATION, a new accidental is defined which is a concatenation of one or more CHARACTERs.
+For all other alterations where the previous accidental of ALTERATION is found in combination with further symbols, this accidental is also replaced by the new one.

 ALTERATION must be a rational number or one of the

 CHARACTER must be either a Unicode code point as an integer number (e.g.